DWWA judge profile: David Round MW - Decanter

 Round passed his MW in 1999 and became fine wine manager at Direct Wines the following year.
 In 2003, he joined Bancroft Wines as joint buying and marketing director, before becoming director of purchasing, PR and marketing at Jascots Wine Merchants in 2009.

-Round is now Director of international music events business Big Fish Little Fish Productions Ltd and has recently launched Round About Wine running wine events and writing about wine for consumers.
+Round is now Director of international music events business, Big Fish Little Fish Productions Ltd, and has launched Round About Wine running wine events and writing about wine for consumers.

 Follow David on Twitter @davidroundmw